 Why are sensory bins or boxes so great for exploration and fun?

 First of all, engaging a young child's 5 senses is how they learn!
 Children don't learn from just one or two of their senses.
 ALL 5 senses are important for their development!
 If you look at all the items I included in my bin, I engaged all 5 senses.

 - Touch – Soft, Hard, gritty, fabric, rough, etc…

 - Hearing – Nature sound music playing in background

 - Smell – Corn Meal (you could definitely add pumpkin scented items to this to make it even more smell oriented)

-Sensory bins and boxes are a great way to include all of these learning things, but have it in a contained space and fuel curiosity and engagement.
-It is also a great way to introduce new sensations to a child who may shy away from certain sounds, textures, smells etc… in a safe and fun environment.
+Sensory bins and boxes are a great way to include all of these learning things but have them in a contained space and fuel curiosity and engagement.
+It is also a great way to introduce new sensations to a child who may shy away from certain sounds, textures, and scents in a safe and fun environment.

 A great resource to learn more about sensory bins and boxes in Sensory Bins – The What, the How and the Why by Sharla Kostelyk.
 She includes some great ideas to get you started, as well as some homemade recipes for sensory box base ideas.